 Special Abilities Make Payoffs More Unclear

 There are more nuances.
-Each character has a special ability on his character card as well as two more special abilities that appears in the deck.
-For example, Ken's character ability lets him pay 3 life (starting life: 90) for each attack card he played this turn that he'd like to return to his hand.
-This is yet another Valuation test, constantly asking you how much you think each card is worth.
+Each character has a special ability on thier character card as well as two more special abilities that appears in the deck.
+For example, Jaina's character ability lets her pay 3 life (starting life: 85) to return most kinds of attacks she played that turn to her hand.
+This is yet another valuation test, constantly asking you how much you think each card is worth.
 Also, Jaina's Unstable Power ability lets her gamble with an increased chance to win combat and a great payoff if she does, but she'll get burned if she doesn't.

 These abilities make computing the exact payoffs even more difficult because they manipulate so many different kinds of things about the game.
 Some improve the quality of cards in your hand, others make the opponent discard, others increase the speed of your attacks, others let you teleport out of a bad guess, and so on.

 I could have put special abilities on every card, but I don’t want the game to be overwhelming.
-Even with just one ability on your character card and two others on eight cards in your deck, there is enough going on to make it very unclear what the smartest thing to do at any given time is, while keeping the game easy to play.
-Testers of the game often argue about what’s smart to do in various situations, and then I settle the debates by beating them without calculating anything at all, and just guessing right every time.
-Just kidding (sort of).
+Even with just one ability on your character card and two or three others in your deck, there is enough going on to make it very unclear what the smartest thing to do at any given time is, while keeping the game easy to play.

-That’s the overview.
-It’s a game of paper, rock, scissors with unclear and unequal payoffs that tests Yomi and Valuation skills.
-Because the game is so boiled down to these essentials, I think it’s an interesting way to learn what these two skills are really all about.
-These are the two fundamental skills of competitive games, so I hope that whatever you learn from playing Yomi will help you in all your competitive gaming exploits adventures.
+Because Yomi is so boiled down to the essentials, I think it’s an interesting way to learn about valuation and yomi (as in reading others, pattern recognition).
+I think these are the two fundamental skills of competitive games, so I hope that whatever you learn from playing Yomi will help you in all your competitive gaming exploits adventures.